Whisky-App/Whisky/README.md

 No, you don't, in fact you shouldn't follow them.

-### Should I use CrossOver or Whisky?

-If you want to play DirectX 11 & 12 titles, right now, Whisky has mostly better compatibility.
-If you want to play anything based on Vulkan, DirectX 10, 9... use CrossOver.

 *Whisky doesn't exist without CrossOver.
 This project is not meant to outcompete it or surpass it in any way.
 Please continue to support the fantastic work of CodeWeavers.*